ci-for-research/self-hosted-runners/ubuntu-docker/README.md

 Refence: https://docs.docker.com/docker-for-windows/#test-your-installation

-1. Open a terminal window (Command Prompt or PowerShell, but not PowerShell ISE).
+1. Open a terminal window

 2. Run docker --version to ensure that you have a supported version of Docker: